tetsufmbio/taxallnomy/README.md

 parent  | Taxon code its parent taxon (indexed)
 rank    | taxonomic rank of taxon code

-### 4) tree_withNoRank table
+### 4) tree_all table
-It has the same strucutre as the tree table.
+It has the same strucutre as the tree_balanced table.
 During the generation of the taxallnomy database, some taxa are deleted from the tree to make the taxonomic tree balanced.
 The deleted taxa are unranked nodes in which no taxonomic ranks can be assigned to them.
 These nodes are not present in the hierarchical structure stored in tree table, while, in this table, they are preserved.
-Be aware that the hierarchical strucuture on this table, differently to the tree table, is not balanced.
+Be aware that the hierarchical strucuture on this table, differently to the tree_balanced table, is not balanced.

 ### 5) rank table
 A table containing some information about the taxonomic ranks comprising